7 Persuasion Examples to Increase Your Ecommerce Sales

 It works best when people have enough time to take action but still feel in a hurry.

 In an ecommerce store, for example, limited coupons and discounts work very well, especially when a customer is on the verge of making a purchase.
-In this case, a timer, a personalized, countdown popup will drop anyone over the deadlock and get the purchase done.
+In this case, a timer and a personalized countdown popup will drop anyone over the deadlock and get the purchase done.

 A very useful tool for this is OptiMonk, which can increase the sense of shortage in a visitor by using countdowns and popups.

-Combined with a thematic campaign can work as well.
+Combined with a thematic campaign, it can work as well.
 An example can be a Christmas campaign or Black Friday.

 The principle of unity was discovered by Cialdini nearly 40 years after the original 6.